Ohtani gifts Roberts a toy Porsche before breaking club mark for most HRs by a Japanese-born player

 Ohtani obliged, just maybe not in the way Roberts imagined.

-Ohtani hit his eighth home run, and surpassed Roberts' mark, with a solo shot to right-center during the third inning of Saturday's game.
+Ohtani hit his eighth home run, and surpassed Roberts' mark, with a solo shot to right-center during the third inning of Saturday's 11-2 victory.

-“He did buy me a car.
-I guess I didn’t specify what type of car,” Roberts said before Saturday's game "So I can’t say he never gave me anything.”
+“He said he wanted a car and I’m glad he was happy that he got a car,” Ohtani said through interpreter Will Ireton.

+Roberts interrupted Ohtani's postgame interview to show off the gift and also congratulate Ohtani for surpassing the mark.

 Ohtani gifted Ashley Kelly, the wife of Joe Kelly, a Porsche for Kelly giving up No. 17 when Ohtani signed with the Dodgers last December.
 Kelly's wife took to social media while Ohtani was weighing his free agency decision promising him that he could have the number and all the gear associated with it.